jyh1/mmaclone/README.md

   In[4]:= FullForm[Hold[(1 ##&)[2]]]
   Out[4]= Hold[Function[Times[1,SlotSequence[1]]][2]]
   ```
-2. Mathematica's powerful pattern matching is also implemented with scrupulous.
+2. `Wolfram Language`'s powerful pattern matching is also implemented with scrupulous.

   ```
   (*The famous bubble sort implementation*)